 - 1. To provide the knowledge and information to which all pupils are entitled. - 2.
 To clarify/reinforce existing knowledge. - 3.
 To raise pupils' self -esteem and confidence, especially in their relationships with others. - 4.
 To help pupils understand their sexual feelings and behaviour, so they can lead fulfilling and enjoyable lives. - 5.
-To help pupils' develop skills (language, decision making, choice, assertiveness) and make the most of their abilities. - 6.
+To help pupils develop skills (language, decision making, choice, assertiveness) and make the most of their abilities. - 6.
 To provide the confidence to be participating members of society and to value themselves and others. - 7.
 To help gain access to information and support. - 8.
-To develop skills for a healthier, safer lifestyle. - 9.
-To develop and use communication skills and assertiveness skills to cope with the influences of their peers and the media. - 10.
-To respect and care for their bodies. - 11.
+To develop skills for a healthier, safer lifestyle, including online. - 9.
+To develop and use communication skills and assertiveness skills to cope with the influences of their peers and the media and others online. - 10.
+To foster respect for people and families with diverse backgrounds and identities. - 11.
+To respect and care for their bodies. - 12.
 To be prepared for puberty and adulthood.